 Some scholars note Bach’s use of sharp keys for the depiction of images of the cross because of the particular shape of the symbol.
 It is not uncommon for baroque composers to suggest images of this sort through the contours of the notes rather than their sounds.
-Obviously, this is not a matter that an audience or congregation could be expected to appreciate but it may well have provided a moment of dry humour or recognition between the composer and his musicians.
-In Bach’s case it was almost certainly a further point of contact with his God, who notices everything.
+Obviously, this is not a matter that an audience or congregation could be expected to appreciate but it may well have provided a moment of recognition between the composer and his musicians.
+In Bach’s case it was probably a further point of contact with his God, who notices everything.
 F#m, a key Bach chooses for some of his most profound utterances, has three sharps and it may be that it carries a double implication of both the cross and the Trinity.

 Before leaving this superb aria let us return to C 116 (chapter 26).
 The alto aria from this work is also in F#m with one oboe d′amore obbligato.
 Additionally one may detect a similarity in the contours of the melodies and a concurrence of feeling in their musical expression.

 The text of the bass recitative contains some powerful images—-neither the devil from Hell nor the hosts of enemies, not even death itself can harm me when I have the Saviour’s protection.